emxily/emxily/README.md

 ## Howdy 🤠

-# My name is Emily!
+## My name is Emily!

-Currently I am a computer science and data science student at Old Dominion University!
+Currently, I am an undergraduate computer science and data science student at Old Dominion University!

 When I am not working on my assignments for school, I love to play video games and work on cars.